Polynomial Scaling is Possible For Neural Operator Approximations of Structured Families of BSDEs: Preliminaries

-In this paper, we focus on deep learning models defined with either one of two activation functions.
-Here, we consider the activation functions rectified quadratic unit and the hard sigmoid activation functions, defined respectively for each $t\in \mathbb{R}$ as
+We now overview the required background on standard deep learning models defined with either of two activation functions.
+Specifically, we consider the rectified quadratic unit and the hard sigmoid activation functions, defined for each $t\in\mathbb{R}$ by $ \operatorname{ReQU}(t) \eqdef \max\{0,t\}^2 $.

 \begin{definition}[Neural Network] Let $d,D\in \mathbb{N}_+$, fix an activation function $\sigma\in C(\mathbb{R})$, and depth and width parameters $L,W\in \mathbb{N}_+$.
 A function $f\in C(\mathbb{R}^d,\mathbb{R}^D)$ is a multilayer perceptron (MLP) with activation function $\sigma$, in the class $\mathcal{NN}_{L,W:d,D}^{\sigma}$, if it admits the iterative representation